rohitprajapati-bit/TechStore-App/README.md

-# Flutter E-Commerce TechStore App
+# TechStore App

-A Flutter-based e-commerce application that uses REST API for user authentication, displaying products, product details, and adding items to the cart.
-The app is designed for selling tech products like laptops and phones, providing a smooth and responsive user experience.
+A Flutter-based e-commerce application that loads product data from local JSON files and provides user authentication.
+The app features a product catalog, detailed product views, and a secure login system.

 ## Table of Contents